rufuspollock-okfn/yourtopia/README.markdown

     git push heroku master

-*Note*: if You didn't do the create you will need to add the heroku remote:
+*Note*: if you didn't do the create you will need to add the heroku remote:

     git remote add heroku git@heroku.com:italia-yourtopia.git